 - How do you deal with a patient who complains about your care, specifically?

-Practice Makes Interview Perfect
+Practice Makes Interviews Perfect

-Even better, if you have a friend, colleague, or family member willing to pose as the interviewer.
-He or she can read each of these questions to you and you can practice your answers.
+Even better, if you have a friend, colleague or family member willing to pose as the interviewer, ask them to role-play a mock interview with you.
+They can read each of these questions to you, and you can practice your answers.